AnxinYang/axync/packages/extract-json/README.md

 ## Overview

 `@axync/extract-json` is a utility for extracting JSON objects and arrays from a raw string.
-This package is particularly useful when dealing with large or malformed JSON data where you need to extract valid JSON objects or arrays from a larger text.
+This package is particularly useful when dealing with string, such like LLM responses, where you need to extract valid JSON objects or arrays from a larger text.

 > This package only extracts Objects and Arrays from string.